basilstotz/ltsp-pnp/README.md

 This setup asumes that you have a standard home network: You have a router, which provides internet and and a DHCP service?
 That's fine.

-The ltsp-pnp server and all clients can (and should) be in this network.
-Just plugin all into this network.

 You might want to configure your router to serve a static address for the ltsp-pnp-server.
 It's allways a good idea, when servers have fix IP addresses,

+Plug the ltsp-pnp server and all clients in a normal switch with enough port for all your clients plus two port for ther server and the internet

+Internet is 'injected' by connecting this switch to your router.

 ## Server

-Any computer with bios can be used as server.
+Any computer with can run Ubuntu can be used as server.
 It should have:

 * An 1 gBit/s ethernet network interfce (nic)